newrelic-experimental/gatsby-build-newrelic/README.md

       },
     },
 ```

-## Building

->[**Optional** - Include this section if users will need to follow specific instructions to build the software from source.
-Be sure to include any third party build dependencies that need to be installed separately.
-Remove this section if it's not needed.]

-## Testing

->[**Optional** - Include instructions on how to run tests if we include tests with the codebase.
-Remove this section if it's not needed.]
+#### Required Fields
+ - **NR_LICENSE_KEY** - Your New Relic License Key
+ - **NR_ACCOUNT_ID** - Your New Relic Account Id
+ - **SITE_NAME** - The name you want your app to appear under in New Relic

+#### Optional Fields
+ - **collectTraces**: *Boolean* - Whether to collect [Trace](https://docs.newrelic.com/docs/distributed-tracing/concepts/introduction-distributed-tracing/) data or not
+   - Default: `true`
+ - **collectLogs**: *Boolean* - Whether to collect [Log](https://docs.newrelic.com/docs/logs/log-management/log-api/log-event-data/) events or not
+   - Default: `true`
+ - **collectMetrics**: *Boolean* - Whether to collect [Metric](https://docs.newrelic.com/docs/data-apis/convert-to-metrics/analyze-monitor-data-trends-metrics/) data or not
+   - Default: `true`
+ - **customTags**: *Object* - Optional tags you would like to add to your data as `key:value` pairs.
+[Read more here!](https://docs.newrelic.com/docs/new-relic-one/use-new-relic-one/core-concepts/use-tags-help-organize-find-your-data/)
 ## Support

-New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
-You can find this project's topic/threads here:

->Add the url for the support thread here
+Please open an issue here in the GitHub Repo if you encounter any issues :D

 ## Contributing
-We encourage your contributions to improve [project name]!
+We encourage your contributions to improve Gatsby Build New Relic!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company,  please drop us an email at opensource@newrelic.com.

 **A note about vulnerabilities**